microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 ## Creating routes

 When talking about a web app, we call *Routing* the intent to map **URLs** to specific screens that should be displayed.
-On a web site with multiple HTML files, this is done automatically as the file paths are reflected on the URL.
+On a website with multiple HTML files, this is done automatically as the file paths are reflected on the URL.
 For example, with these files in your project folder:

 ```
 mywebsite/index.html